 The amount of venom a rattlesnake uses when it bites is under its control.
 Rattlesnakes and other venomous snakes in the United States are responsible for 8,000 bites per year, but on average, only 5 people die as a result.
 Almost all people who hike in the southwest know about rattlesnakes and take proper precautions to avoid encounters.

 It’s untrue that baby rattlesnakes deliver more venom than adults.
-While they can’t yet control how much venom they use, the amount they do use is less than what you’d receive from a mature snake’s bite.
+They have full control over their venom but have smaller quantities than what you’d receive from a mature snake’s bite.